ESPHome CO2 sensor

 This table shows how the ESP is connected with the SenseAir.

-If you place the sensor on top of the ESP mini, it fits perfect in the DIY box.
+If you place the sensor on top of the ESP mini, it fits perfectly in the DIY box.

 You need to drill a hole in the edge of the box so the USB power cable can go through it.